londonkoders/londonkoders.github.io/2019/dns-basic/dns-basics.md

 - `example` is the Second Level Domain
 - `www` is the Third Level Domain
 - Each Top Level Domain (TLD) is managed by a specific organization called a Registry Operator under contract with ICANN.
-- Top Level Domains (TLDs) are divided into two types􏰀 ○ the generic Top Level Domains (gTLDs) (e.g .com and .org) ○ the country code Top Level Domains (ccTLDs) (e.g .uk for United Kingdom and .us for the United States).
+- Top Level Domains (TLDs) are divided into two types
+    - the generic Top Level Domains (gTLDs) (e.g .com and .org)
+    - the country code Top Level Domains (ccTLDs) (e.g .uk for United Kingdom and .us for the United States).
 - The second level domain is the part that you register which is used to provide online systems such as websites and emails.
 - Domains are sold by a large number of registrars and resellers who do so under contract with registrars.